Gopal-Dahale/qiskit-qulacs/README.md

 Qiskit-Qulacs allows users to execute Qiskit programs using Qulacs backend.

 **Qiskit-Qulacs is actively being developed, and we welcome your input and suggestions on the API and use cases.
-If you have any ideas or feedback, please feel free to open a GitHub issue or contact us.
+If you have any ideas or feedback, please open a GitHub issue or contact us.
 We are interested in hearing about your experiences using the library.**

 1. [About](docs/intro/project_overview.md)